-Always on connection This field is intended for International routers on the Vodafone network.
+1 Always on connection This field is intended for International routers on the Vodafone network.
 This option allows you to configure the AirLink router to use minimal wireless network resources when there has not been any outgoing WAN network traffic.
-Enabled - The AirLink router maintains a mobile network data connection. (default) Disabled - Connect on traffic - The AirLink router only establishes a mobile network data connection: When there is network traffic If SMS Wakeup is configured and the router receives the specified type of SMS (For information on configuring SMS Wakeup, see SMS Wakeup on page 280.)
+Enabled - The AirLink router maintains a mobile network data connection. (default) Disabled - Connect on traffic - The AirLink router only establishes a mobile network data connection: When there is network traffic If SMS Wakeup is configured and the router receives the specified type of SMS (For information on configuring SMS Wakeup, see SMS Wakeup on page 236.)
 Note: You can also use ATRADIO_CONNECT to switch the mobile network connection on and off.
-See RADIO_CONNECT on page 536.
+See RADIO_CONNECT on page 482.
 Connection Timeout This field is intended for International routers on the Vodafone network. (minutes) This field only appears when Always on connection is set to Disabled - Connect on traffic, and defines the timeout period for Always on connection.
 If there is no outgoing packet through the WAN interface during the period set in this field (in minutes), the AirLink router disables the WAN connection.
 This timer is triggered after every outgoing packet, except ATIPPINGADDR keep alive packets.
 2 - 65535 minutes (default is 2) Note: You can also use ATTRAFWUPTOUT to set the timeout period.
-See TRAFWUPTOUT on page 541.
+See TRAFWUPTOUT on page 487.
 Cellular Debounce Timer (seconds) Use this field to configure how long it takes for the router to respond after cellular service is lost.
 This timer can prevent service interruptions caused by brief cellular network outages. • 0-20 seconds (default is 4) Enable MSS Clamping MSS (Maximum TCP Segment Size) Clamping controls the maximum packet size used for TCP connections between a local (LAN-side) host and a remote host over the cellular WAN interface.
 MSS Clamping helps avoid possible issues with sending and receiving large TCP packets over the cellular network when other standard MTU mechanisms do not appear to be working with your installation.
 Options are: Manual - MSS is clamped to the specified maximum value bi-directionally for all inbound (remote-to-LAN) and outbound (LAN-to-remote) TCP connections when the TCP session is established using the cellular interface.
 Automatic (default) - MSS is clamped at 40 bytes (20 byte IP header + 20 byte TCP header) less than the MTU of the cellular interface.
-Disable Maximum Segment Size - When MSS Clamping is set to Manual, set the Maximum TCP Segment Size MSS (bytes) ■ 256 - 1460 bytes (default is 1460) Turn Off NAT When enabled, ALEOS routes outbound packets from connected devices without performing NAT on them.
-For example, when a connected device that has an IP address of 192.168.13.100 sends data to a remote destination, the outbound packets have a source IP of 192.168.13.100.
-If you are configuring RADIUS Framed Route, set this field to Enable.
-For more information,
+Disable Maximum Segment Size - Maximum Segment Size - When MSS Clamping is set to Manual, set the Maximum TCP Segment Size Maximum Segment Size - MSS (bytes) When MSS Clamping is set to Manual, set the Maximum TCP Segment Size ■ 256-1460 bytes (default is 1460)